LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       van Gogh played no part in the impressionist exhibitions of the 1870s and 1880s and is usually categorised as a post-impressionist.
 His works, however, have a definite impressionist flavour: painted outdoors with wide, coarse brushstrokes and bright colours.

-      van Gogh developed his more adventurous technique partly as a result of time he spent in Paris with some of the impressionists in the mid-1880s.
+      Indeed, van Gogh developed his more adventurous technique partly as a result of time he spent in Paris with some of the impressionists in the mid-1880s.

       Van Gogh's most famous and striking works include Sunflowers (of which he produced several versions in and after 1887), Irises (1889) and Starry Night (1889, the subject of Don McLean's eponymous song).

-      #### Where can I see them for myself
+      #### Where can I see them for myself?

       The best place in the world to see van Gogh's work is the Van Gogh Museum in Amsterdam.
 But his works are found in the world's best galleries.
 London's National Gallery has a version of Sunflowers and the excellent Wheatfields with Cypress Trees.
 The Museum of Modern Art in New York has one version of Starry Night and Paris' Musee D'Orsay has another.